-You may be asking yourself what exactly open source is?
-Well let me tell you, Open source is software that is freely distributed.
+What exactly is open source?
+Open source is software that is freely distributed.
 It also means that you have access to the source code which allows anyone to inspect, modify, and enhance the software.

 Open source e-Commerce platforms are a small business owners dream come true.
 Gone are the days of having to splash hundreds (or even thousands) of pounds to have your very own online store.

-In this post, we have listed the top 5 open source e-Commerce platforms in the hope that it make choosing the best one that will work most effectively for you.
+In this post, we have listed the top 5 open source e-Commerce platforms in the hope that it makes choosing the best one that will work most effectively for you.

 If you’re a fan of WordPress, WooCommerce is a no-brainer.
 With more than 20 million downloads, WooCommerce is by far the most popular e-commerce plugin around, powering over 28% of all online stores.
 If you have used WordPress before, you’ll find it really easy to install and get your shop running quickly.